 Dr. Dixon has served in a co-chancellor role for the university since October, on loan from the UNC System office from her position as the vice-president of academic and student affairs.
 She will be the third interim (and soon to be) permanent chancellor installed at the university since 2014 and the second to be appointed with actual or strong ties to the UNC System.
 And she arrives at the school just months after UNC System President Margaret Spelling said ECSU was ‘turning the corner’ on enrollment, fundraising and improving its infrastructure.

-The state’s intention have been clear since the appointment and firing of former ECSU Chancellor Stacey Franklin Jones, the installation of former Chancellor Thomas Conway without a formal search, and now the placement of Dr. Dixon.
+The state’s intention have been clear since the appointment and resignation of former ECSU Chancellor Stacey Franklin Jones, the installation of former Chancellor Thomas Conway without a formal search, and now the placement of Dr. Dixon.
 The UNC System’s math couldn’t be more blatant; disrupt the historically poor, underperforming black school on the outer regions of the state before it has a chance to actually do something like transform local economy, or increase educational outcomes for white and black students in the region.

 We know that’s the system’s game.
 But what is beyond puzzling is why Elizabeth City State alumni are granting permission to Spellings and lawmakers in the state to all but shut down the great potential of ECSU?